codersupreme99101/NeuralNetwork_FinalProject_FA22/README.md

 Files from the link should be downloaded and unpacked into the appropriate folder ("final_project"), as the 2 main directories inside ("EE 456") on the onedrive link (as "inputs" and "models")

+Refer to the proposal file for the project proposal, and the report file for the dicussion and analysis of all the code and the theory of the DCNN and CNN.

 The dataset is borrowed open-source from Chinese National Hospital in Guangzhou.

 (C) Arya Keni and Sung Chang, EE 456, EECS Dept. Penn State Main Campus, FA22